bgK/openapi-backwards-compat-maven-plugin/README.md

-# Swagger Backwards Compatibility Check Maven Plugin
+# OpenAPI Backwards Compatibility Check Maven Plugin

-The <code>swagger-backwards-compat</code> plugin is a Maven plugin to run a backwards compatibility check on a set of Swagger API 2.0 JSON specification files.
-The plugin can be integrated into various phases of a maven build to check that any changes to a set of Swagger .json files are backwards compatible.
+The <code>openapi-backwards-compat</code> plugin is a Maven plugin to run a backwards compatibility check on a set of OpenAPI 3.0 YAML specification files.
+The plugin can be integrated into various phases of a maven build to check that any changes to a set of OpenAPI .yml files are backwards compatible.
-This ensures that these changes do not impact existing users that haven't had a chance to update to these latest changes. .lock files are created to keep track of the state of the .json files.
+This ensures that these changes do not impact existing users that haven't had a chance to update to these latest changes. .lock files are created to keep track of the state of the .yml files.
 This file is updated when a non-breaking change is made, and should be checked in along with any other changes.

 It is also possible to force any breaking changes and reset the current state